uw-dims/dims-swplan/docs/source/introduction.rst

 and documentation, following implementation of the components in a prototype deployment.
 A pilot deployment for the United States Secret Service to use for their Electronic Crimes Task Force (ECTF) program is also an outcome of this project.
-The PISCES-NW not-for-profit organization will deploy selected DIMS components DIMS for their use (see Section :ref:`piscesnw`).
+DIMS project outputs are being evaluated by the PISCES-NW not-for-profit organization for use in the Pacific Northwest (see Section :ref:`piscesnw`).

 .. _impacts: